 Paid Parental Leave

-In support of the University’s commitment to being a family-friendly employer, UA offers up to 6 weeks of paid parental leave following the birth or adoption of a child.
+In support of our commitment to being a family-friendly employer, the University of Arizona offers up to six weeks of paid parental leave following the birth or adoption of a child.
 This leave is available to parents who:

 - (a) are eligible for full benefits (University, Arizona Department of Administration, and Arizona Board of Regents sponsored benefits),

-If both parents are UA employees, both are entitled to take 6 weeks leave.
+If both parents are University employees, both are entitled to take six weeks' leave.

 This policy emerged from suggestions made as part of the Campaign for Common Sense, now UAVoice.